BluFlameTech/bluflametech.github.io/_pages/about.md

                     Genba (sometimes written as Gemba) is a Japanese word meaning "the actual place."
 It has also been adopted as common lingo amongst Lean practitioners.
 By going to the actual place [where the problem occurred or where the value is created], we can focus more directly on our product(s) and on our customers.
-When we see what they see, when we experience what they experience, the BS gives way to purpose.
+When we see what our customers see, when we experience what they experience, the BS gives way to purpose.
                 </td>
             </tr>
             <tr>